 The following new moon occurs on Monday June 03 at 8:02pm, but this is already after sunset so the Moon will not be seen on this night.
 On June 04 the Sun will set at 4:54pm and the Moon will set at 5:43pm.
 The lagtime is 49 minutes so the crescent moon should be visible (at Sydney’s latitude) if the western sky is clear of cloud, and the Yallop method concurs.

 What about Australian locations other than Sydney?

-If your latitude is within about a few degrees of Sydney’s latitude then the lagtime method of 47 minutes should work sufficiently well for you – but you will need to find the time of sunset and moonset for your particular location.
-Nevertheless, in 2018 the above conclusions for the dates of the beginning and end of Ramadan should hold for your location.
+If your latitude is within a degree or so of Sydney’s latitude then the lagtime method of 47 minutes should work sufficiently well for you – but you will need to find the time of sunset and moonset for your particular location.
+Nevertheless, in 2019 the above conclusions for the dates of the beginning and end of Ramadan should hold for your location.
 For other latitudes different lagtimes may be required but these are beyond the scope of this article.

 The Yallop method also draws the same conclusions (in 2019) for the unaided visibility of the crescent Moon on May 05 & 06 for all locations in Australia.

 However, using the Yallop method the situation on June 04 is more complicated.
 If you are north of a line that (roughly) joins Wollongong to Mount Gambier (in South Australia) then the crescent moon should be visible to the unaided eye if the western sky is clear of cloud.
 If you are south of this line (i.e. in most of Victoria and all of Tasmania) then the crescent Moon may be visible to the unaided eye, but only after you have found it with binoculars or a telescope.
 Please wait until after the Sun has set before using binoculars or telescopes to avoid the risk of eye damage.
 By June 05 the crescent Moon should be readily visible from all locations in Australia.